NEW 2024 COURSES

 Welcome to The Garage Inspector training section.
 A detailed list of the latest training dates are set out below: please click on the listings to view the full details of each course.
 Dates and venues are subject to change – full terms and conditions can be viewed by clicking on the red button at the top of this page.
 I have worked hard to ensure my courses are both informative and enjoyable – as well as a great opportunity to meet like-minded people within the garage industry.

-Places will be limited due to Covid-19 restrictions.
 Information and invoices will be sent out approximately 4 weeks before the commencement of each course.
 I look forward to welcoming both existing and new delegates.

 I very much look forward to welcoming you and your colleagues to my courses.